 Reference SCS used to determine the time domain boundaries in the UL-DL pattern which must be common across all subcarrier specific carriers, i.e., independent of the actual subcarrier spacing using for data transmission.

+Only the following values are applicable depending on the used frequency:

-Only the values 15, 30 or 60 kHz (FR1), and 60 or 120 kHz (FR2) are applicable.
+FR1: 15, 30, or 60 kHz

+FR2-1: 60 or 120 kHz

+FR2-2: 120, 480, or 960 kHz

 The network configures a not larger than any SCS of configured BWPs for the serving cell.
 The network or SL-PreconfigGeneral configures a not larger than the SCS of (pre-)configured SL BWP.See TS 38.213 [13], clause 11.1.